Bampton, a historic Charter Town, lies in mid Devon close to the Somerset border, and is on the edge of the Exmoor National Park.

 Bampton has been famous for over 40 years for its floral displays - Bampton in Bloom.

-A VIDEO of the walk around town can now be seen here.
+A NEW VIDEO of the walk around town can now be seen here.

 Guided Town Tours are now available for groups - see Heritage Centre page.